4 Best Practices to Keep Track of Wedding RSVPs

 If you are having a backyard wedding or something similarly casual, your exact guest count may not be rigid, but when working with a venue or a lot of third party vendors, it’s a different story.
 Having an accurate final guest count that you can provide to your venue and caterer on time is essential for keeping things on track for your big day.
-Here are a few easy ways to stay on top of tracking your wedding invitations and RSVPs so you can keep your guest count under control.
+Here are a few easy ways to keep track of wedding RSVPs so you can keep your guest count under control.

 Online RSVPs can do a lot of the heavy lifting for you when it comes to tracking your wedding guest count.
 Instead of worrying about tracking which RSVP cards you have received and who has said yes, you can simply utilize the existing system to see who is coming and who is not.
 Depending on how the online RSVP form is formatted, it can also potentially keep people from putting uninvited guests on the RSVP (which happens more often than you might think).